 Mercy is the ability to minister to those who suffer physically, emotionally, spiritually, or relationally.
 Their acts are characterized by their love, compassion, and kindness.

-Miracles are supernatural acts that bring validity to God and His power.
+Miracles are supernatural acts that attest to God’s existence and His power.

 Prophecy offers messages from God that comfort, encourage, warn, and reveal truths that lead to repentance and spiritual growth.